-SPAN 101-102 SPANISH FOR BEGINNERS.
+SPAN 101-102 SPANISH FOR BEGINNERS (C).
 An introduction to the four basic language skills-listening, speaking, reading, and writing - with emphasis on speaking and comprehending spoken Spanish.
 The course also provides an introduction to the culture of Spanish-speaking peoples.
 A two-semester course sequence.
 For students with little or no background in Spanish, or with a maximum of two years of high school Spanish.
+3 credits each

-SPAN 201-202 SPANISH FOR COMMUNICATION.
+SPAN 201-202 SPANISH FOR COMMUNICATION (C).
 An intensive review of Spanish and further development of listening, speaking, reading, and writing skills through extensive use of audio and visual aids.
 A two-semester course sequence.
-Prerequisite: Spanish 102 or a maximum of three years of high school Spanish.
+Prerequisite: Spanish 102 or a maximum of three years of high school Spanish, or placement with an equivalent proficiency in Spanish.

-SPAN 210 WRITING SPANISH.
+SPAN 210 WRITING SPANISH (C).
 Intensive practice of writing skills through extensive use of aural and written materials.
 Review of grammar.
-Prerequisite: Spanish 202, 220, four years of high school Spanish, or placement with a strong background in Spanish.
+Prerequisite: Spanish 202, 220 four years of high school Spanish, or placement or placement with an equivalent proficiency in Spanish.
 Not intended for native or heritage speakers of Spanish.
 Native speakers are students born in another country who received some formal education in another language before coming to the United States; heritage speakers are students usually born in the United States who have learned Spanish in their home environment but have little or no formal training in the language.
+3 credits

-SPAN 220 SPEAKING SPANISH.
+SPAN 220 SPEAKING SPANISH (C).
 Intensive practice of oral skills through the use of aural and written materials.
 Review of grammar.
-Prerequisite: Spanish 202, 210 , four years of high school Spanish, or placement with a strong background in Spanish.
+Prerequisite: Spanish 202, 210, four years of high school Spanish, or placement with an equivalent proficiency. in Spanish.
 Not intended for native or heritage speakers of Spanish.
+3 credits

-SPAN 217-218 SPANISH FOR HERITAGE SPEAKERS.
+SPAN 217-218 SPANISH FOR HERITAGE SPEAKERS (C).
 A course designed for students, usually born in the United States, who have learned Spanish in their home environment but need formal training to improve their communicative skills.
 The course helps students develop proficiency in reading and writing and provides an introduction to the culture and civilization of Spanish-speaking peoples.
 A two-semester course sequence.
 For heritage speakers only.

-Prerequisite for all 300-level courses: One of the following: Spanish 210 and 220, or 217 and 218; or placement with an extraordinary background in Spanish.
+Prerequisite for all 300-level courses: One of the following: Spanish 210 and 220, or 217 and 218; or placement or placement with an equivalent proficiency.in Spanish.

 SPAN 300 THE MUSICAL HERITAGE OF THE AMERICAS.
 An examination of the rich and diverse traditions of Latinos in the Americas through the use of music, and including literature and film.
-3 credits

 SPAN 303 HISPANIC CULTURE THROUGH FILM.
 Spanish conversation and composition as well as a study of Hispanic culture, through the viewing and analysis of films from Spain and Latin America.
-3 credits